 Weigh Pros and Cons of EV Ownership

 While they still represent a comparatively small slice of the new-car market, electric vehicles (EVs) are growing more popular every year.
 As battery technology and range improves – and gas prices steadily increase – more and more folks are looking to purchase an EV as their next vehicle.
-Making the switch from gasoline to electric power has many advantages, but if we’re being realistic, there are some disadvantages, too.
-At Rizza Cars, we believe that an informed customer is a happy customer.
-With that in mind, here’s everything you need to know about the pros and cons of EV ownership.
+Making the switch from gasoline to electric power has many advantages, but if we're being realistic, there are some disadvantages, too.
+At the Rizza Auto Group, we believe that an informed customer is a happy customer.
+With that in mind, here's everything you need to know about the pros and cons of EV ownership.

 Advantages of EV Ownership

 There are certainly many benefits to driving an EV.
 As more and more manufacturers add electric vehicles into their fleets, there are also more EV choices than ever before.
 Deciding if an electric vehicle is right for you simply involves looking to see if the list of benefits outweigh the current disadvantages of EV ownership.

 - The environment.
 Since EVs produce zero emissions, they're better for the planet than vehicles that burn gasoline.

 - Electricity is renewable.
 Unlike fossil fuels – of which a finite amount exists – electricity can be generated from numerous 100% renewable sources.

 - Less maintenance.
 With fewer moving parts and no oil to change, an EV requires considerably less maintenance than vehicles with an internal combustion engine.
 Plus, EVs are typically easier on brakes, too.